SapInnovation/docker-elk/README.md

 * Update the docker-stack.yml accordingly if you need to add more services.
 Current docker-stack.yml is deployable on docker version 18.03 or above
 * Login to any master server and then checkout the repo
-* Validate if any service is running
+* Validate if any stack is running
 * Makes sure the name doesn’t conflict and deploy the docker-stack.yml with a unique name.

-Below command can be used to deploy the service named 'elk'.
+Below command can be used to deploy the stack named 'elk'.

 ```
 docker stack deploy elk -c docker-stack.yml